 Location - 30 km from Tabo and 33 km from Kaza

-Boasts about jaw-dropping beauty, scenic vistas, and mesmerizing landscapes, Dhankar Lake is located in the lap of the snow-clad peaks near Dhankar Monastery.
+Dhankar Lake is located in the lap of the snow-clad peaks near Dhankar Monastery, boasts of jaw-dropping beauty, scenic vistas, and mesmerizing landscapes.
 Perched at an elevation of 4,270 m above sea level, Dhankar Lake is also known by the name of Sarkund.
-There are a plethora of stories and myths associated with the establishment of the lake.
+Many stories and myths are associated with the establishment of the lake.
 According to one such story, Lord Shiva waited here for Lord Vishnu and his attendant Nandi drank water from here and then Lord Shiva blessed this area with this lake.
-Tourists can trek to the lake from the monastery, which is a treat for the eyes and the lake is easily accessible in summers.
+Tourists can trek to the lake from the monastery, which is a treat for the eyes and the lake is easily accessible in the summers.

 Kareri Lake, Dharamshala

 Location - 44 km from Dharamshala and 48 km from Mcleodganj

 Situated on the south of the Dhauladhar and 9 km by trek in the northwest direction of Dharamshala, Kareri Lake is a high-altitude shallow and freshwater lake.
 Encompassed by the subtropical forest of pine and chilgoza trees, Kareri Lake is also known as Kumarwah Lake.
 This enchanting lake is fed by snow and is situated at an altitude of 2,934 m above sea level.
 After crossing the rocky and alpine grasslands, trekkers can reach the lake.
 Kareri Lake remains frozen from December to April.
 This lake also serves as the base for numerous treks into the Dhauladhar range, including Minkiani Pass and Baleni Pass.
 There is a temple situated near the lake dedicated to Lord Shiva, which is among the must-visit places here.

 Location - 5 km from Jalori Pass and 16 km Jibhi